slawomir-nowaczyk/slawomir-nowaczyk.github.io/HAII5-workshop-ecai2024/HAII5-workshop-ecai2024.markdown

 In addition to regular paper submissions, we will consider accepting interesting papers rejected from the main conference.
 Potential authors should submit a request for their rejected paper to be considered by 10 July 2024, and can expect a decision by 25 July 2024.

 ## Submission guidelines
-Workshop papers will be published in [https://ceur-ws.org/](CEUR Workshop Proceedings).
-We suggest using [https://www.overleaf.com/read/vnzqhjbmzvdn#7a347a](this Overleaf template).
+Workshop papers will be published in [CEUR Workshop Proceedings](https://ceur-ws.org/).
+We suggest using [this Overleaf template](https://www.overleaf.com/read/vnzqhjbmzvdn#7a347a).

-Detailed formatting instructions can be found [https://ceur-ws.org/HOWTOSUBMIT.html#CEURART](here).
+Detailed formatting instructions can be found [here](https://ceur-ws.org/HOWTOSUBMIT.html#CEURART).

 [Submission site](https://cmt3.research.microsoft.com/HAII2024).